Diamonds are a World’s Best Friend? Carbon Capture and Cryptocurrency Blockchains

 Posted on | August 12, 2021 | No Comments

 Are we ready for the age of diamonds?
-Instead of mining gold or even Bitcoin, why not use diamonds from captured carbon?
+Instead of mining gold or even Bitcoin for a currency base, why not use diamonds from captured carbon?
 And why not use recaptured carbon from the atmosphere via hemp?
 Instead of “conflict diamonds,” why not have “climate diamonds?”

 Can we move to a diamond standard?
 Can diamonds replace gold and back other currencies?
 Can this be done in an economical and sustainable process?
 This post examines the processes of biological carbon sequestration and the manufacture of diamonds that can be used in a fintech environment.
 While I’m generally ok with the prospects of fiat money, if a hard money alternative emerged that was dynamic and contributed to climate security, why not try it?